Saskatchewan Women Entrepreneurship Charter

 The Saskatchewan Women Entrepreneurship Charter is an initiative launched by WESK to address the gender entrepreneurship gap in our province.
 The charter is comprised of four principles to provide guidance and examples as to how you and your organization can best support local women-owned businesses.

-From the principles below, we recommend that your organization establish targets to increase your engagement with and support of women-owned Saskatchewan businesses that are in alignment with your organizational objectives.
+From the principles below, we recommend that your organization establish targets to increase your engagement with and support of women-owned Saskatchewan businesses (see criteria below) that are in alignment with your organizational objectives.

 The Saskatchewan Women Entrepreneurship Charter serves as a catalyst to inspire and empower organizations to adopt new practices and adapt current practices to be more inclusive.
 WESK recognizes that many organizations currently possess defined targets, while for others, the procurement targets proposed may be a challenge.
 The purpose of the Charter is to encourage achievement of defined targets where feasible and delineate incremental increases in existing targets/practices where appropriate.
 We encourage all organizations to lead, plan, and execute intentionally and strategically with these guiding principles.